top of page

 How is acute sinusitis diagnosed?

 Acute sinusitis is diagnosed using nasal endoscopy.
 As it is the early stage of sinusitis, doctors usually don't use a CT scan to diagnose.
-However, suppose complications arise or the condition doesn't respond to medication as per their expectations.
+However, suppose complications arise, or the condition doesn't respond to medication as per their expectations.
 In that case, a CT scan may be recommended by doctors to gain a more detailed understanding of the infection.

 Why would an ENT order a CT scan of sinuses?

-Usually, an ENT doctor orders a CT scan to see detailed images of your sinuses.
+Usually, an ENT doctor orders a CT scan for sinuses to see detailed images of your sinuses.
 In a CT scan, we can see if there are any anatomical anomalies in the sinus drainage pathway and the contents of the sinuses, like if they are filled with air, pus, fluids, or fungus.
 So, with the help of a CT scan, doctors can determine which sinuses are affected and how severe the infection is.

-256 views0 comments
+290 views0 comments

 Related Posts